COLLEGE OF SOUTHERN NEVADA

 CSN will use a new learning management system called Canvas.
 This will replace the system known as Angel that students log into to access online courses and course materials.

 (Note: Canvas will not be used in this financial accounting course; however, the instructor will respond to student e-mails sent through Canvas.
-All course materials will be distributed by e-mail with the subject line starting with “ACC 201”)
+All course materials will be distributed by e-mail.)

 Directions to Log into Your Courses